-Limited customer liability in case of unauthorized transaction
+Limited customer liability in case of unauthorised transaction

 As per revised norms laid down by Reserve Bank of India (RBI), customers will have limited liability in case of unauthorised electronic transactions resulting in debit/s from customer accounts / cards.

 Customers will have no liability when the unauthorised transaction occurs in the below scenarios: